-CSYE 6220 Enterprise Software Design Course Information Course Title: Web Development Tools and Methods Course Number: INFO 6250 Term and Year: Fall 2024 Credit Hour: 4 Course Format: On-Ground Instructor Information Full Name: Yusuf Ozbek Email Address: y.ozbek@northeastern.edu Course Prerequisites Must be enrolled in MS Software Engineering Systems or MSCSE Computer Systems Engineering Course Description Explores advanced server-side technologies and tools necessary to design and engineer complete web-based enterprise applications quickly.
-Designed to build on previous experience in the Application Engineering and Development course to cover the life-cycle of a web based application.
-The main focus of this class is Spring MVC and Hibernate to build server-side, database intensive, and multi- tier web applications.
-Additionally, designing Rich Internet Applications (RIA) using AJAX, and Service-Oriented Architecture (SOA) using REST will also be discussed.
-Even though the choice of RDBMS is MySQL in this class, connecting to Oracle and MSSQL Server will also be discussed.
-Standard Learning Outcomes Learning outcomes common to all College of Engineering Graduate programs: - 1.
-An ability to identify, formulate, and solve complex engineering problems. - 2.
+CSYE 6220 Enterprise Software Design

+Course Information

+Course Title: User Experience Design and Testing

+Course Number: CSYE 6220 Term and Year: Spring 2024

+Credit Hour: 4

+Course Format: On-Ground

+Instructor Information

+Full Name: Yusuf Ozbek

+Email Address: y.ozbek@northeastern.edu

+Course Prerequisites

+Graduate Level CSYE 6200 Minimum Grade of B- or Graduate Level CSYE 6202 Minimum Grade of B- or Graduate Level CSYE 6205 Minimum Grade of B-

+Course Description

+Designed to build on previous experience in concepts of object-oriented design courses with equal focus in the three areas of architecture, design, and implementation.
+Instruction and hands-on exercises cover both server-side and client-side web programming.
+Offers students an opportunity to build a conceptual understanding and to gain practical experience with popular frameworks (Spring MVC, Hibernate, and Dojo or jQuery) that increase productivity, empower developers, and greatly simplify web development.
+The goal is to be able to build the server side and client side of substantial web-based, client-server, database-intensive, multitier applications.

+Standard Learning Outcomes

+Learning outcomes common to all College of Engineering Graduate programs:

+- 1. An ability to identify, formulate, and solve complex engineering problems. - 2.
 An ability to explain and apply engineering design principles, as appropriate to the program's educational objectives. - 3.
 An ability to produce solutions that meet specified end-user needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 The Information Systems Program accepts students of different engineering backgrounds with minimum programming skills and produces first class Information Systems engineers that operate at the intersection of real-world complexity, software development, and IT management.
 Graduating students will be able to construct end-to-end advanced software applications that meet business needs.

-Specific Learning Outcomes for the Information Systems program: 1.
-Create a strong technical foundation through diverse, high-level courses - 2.
+Specific Learning Outcomes for the Information Systems program:

+- 1. Create a strong technical foundation through diverse, high-level courses - 2.
 Built crucial interpersonal skills needed to succeed in any industry - 3.
-Foster a deep level of applied learning through project based case studies Objectives:
+Foster a deep level of applied learning through project based case studies side, database intensive, and multi- tier web applications.
+Additionally, designing Rich Internet Applications (RIA) using AJAX, and Service-Oriented Architecture (SOA) using REST will also be discussed.
+Even though the choice of RDBMS is MySQL in this class, connecting to Oracle and MSSQL Server will also be discussed.

+Description:

+Explores advanced server-side technologies and tools necessary to design and engineer complete web-based enterprise applications quickly.
+Designed to build on previous experience in the Application Engineering and Development course to cover the life-cycle of a web based application.
+The main focus of this class is Spring MVC and Hibernate to build server-

+Prerequisites: Graduate level CSYE 6200 Minimum Grade of B- or Graduate level CSYE 6202 Minimum Grade of B- or Graduate level CSYE 6205 Minimum Grade of B-

+Objectives:

 - Design and build web applications using Spring MVC and Hibernate - Learn JSTL and other Custom Tag Libraries and design web pages - Learn how to process web client requests Asynchronously using AJAX and DWR - Learn Velocity, and FreeMarker to generate dynamic HTML Web pages, particularly by Spring MVC applications following the MVC pattern.
-References No textbook is selected for this class due to a number of different subjects covered, but there are several free eBooks that will be used as reference materials in addition to lecture slides.

-Grades:
+References: